Ezekiel 47.1-12 – Where is your “go”?

 The water flowed through the gates and this talks about Jesus being the boss of what happens in our lives and through us.
 John 10.9 says Jesus is the gate.
 The water flows where God directs it to flow.

 How do we enter these gates?
 By thanking God and praising him in worship (Psalm 100.4).
 This is a two stage process.
 We enter his gates with thanksgiving (for what he’s done) and with praise (for who he is).
 I love listening to worship, playing along and leading.
-I watch Bethel videos on Youtube or Hillsong - and download various albums.
-These helps me connect with God, get infused with his life and passion.
+I watch Bethel services and worship, or other Christian bands – and download various albums.
+These help me connect with God, get infused (filled) with his life and passion.

 What goes in must come out (spiritually speaking!)
 So when we put God ‘in’ to us or think about him – then it’s God that flows ‘out’ of us!

 The Bible tells us that we walk by faith and not by sight

 Does this mean we walk around with our eyes closed?
 Probably not a good idea, so no…

 Just imagine you’re a world famous pianist.
 You’ve been practising for months for an important Royal wedding.
 And now here you are on stage in front of thousands – tens of millions are watching live on TV and on the internet.
 You play and the music flows from the piano, leaving people speechless and in tears of joy.
 The happy Royal couple look on and thank you.
 You bow as the audience cheers and the world applauds.